alt text

 Professional Edge Seminar Series

-Professional Edge offers complimentary one-hour professional development sessions that allow participants to glean relevant and actionable insight from KU’s graduate faculty.
+Professional Edge offers complimentary one-hour professional development sessions that allow participants to glean relevant and actionable insight from KU’s faculty and academic programs.
 Based on their extensive experience in a variety of fields, the faculty present engaging content on pertinent and on-point topics.
+Please see the schedule below for upcoming webinars.

 Upcoming webinars